-Total deferred tax liabilities in the Solvency II-balance exceed the Norwegian accounting standard value by 9,094 million NOK.
+Total deferred tax liabilities in the 2017 Solvency II-balance exceed the 2017 Norwegian accounting standard value by 10,476 million NOK and the 2016 Solvency II balance by 3,928 million NOK.
+The change to the previous year under Solvency II is attributable to actuarial provisions valuation.